Ohtani done on mound in his standout 2-way season for Angels - NewsBreak

 Ohtani done on mound in his standout 2-way season for Angels

-Shohei Ohtani has thrown his final pitch in a two-way All-Star season for the Los Angeles Angeles.
+Shohei Ohtani has thrown his final pitch in a standout two-way season for the Los Angeles Angeles.
 A strong AL MVP candidate, he will focus on his at-bats in the final few games.
-Manager Joe Maddon says Ohtani has nothing left to prove on the mound, and that it was a mutual decision for him not to pitch in the season finale Sunday.
-He will finish 9-2 with a 3.18 ERA in 23 starts, and 156 strikeouts in 130 1-3 innings.
-Ohtani then had two hits at Texas while becoming the first AL player ever with at least 100 runs scored, 45 homers and 25 stolen bases.keyt.com
+Manager Joe Maddon says Ohtani has nothing left to prove on the mound.
+Maddon says it was mutual decision after a conversation with Ohtani for him not to pitch in the season finale Sunday at Seattle.
+The AL starting pitcher in the All-Star game will finish 9-2 with a 3.18 ERA in 23 starts.
+He had 156 strikeouts in 130 1-3 innings.
+He was also the All-Star starting designated hitter.
+Ohtani was in the Angels lineup as the DH on Wednesday night at Texas.
+He was hitting .256 with 45 homers and 98 RBIs.www.wcn247.com

 Comments / 0